JTeamDevelop/BTC-Runner/README.md

 You can move up, down, left, and right by using the arrow keys or the arrow buttons at the bottom of the screen.
 You can only move on the dots.

 ### Icons
-* @ - Your character.
+* White @ - Your character.
-* . - An open spot that your character can move to.
+* White . - An open spot that your character can move to.
-* Ƀ - You can find treasure here.
+* Gold Ƀ - You can find treasure here.
 We would use the bitcoin symbol but not every browser recognizes it yet.
 Most is treasure - only one on every map is a relic.
-* \# - Stairs leading up or down a level.
+* Green \# - Stairs leading up or down a level.
-* . or A-Z - An exit from the current map to another map on the same level.
+* Green . or A-Z - An exit from the current map to another map on the same level.
 Dots represent unexplored exits, while letters have been explored and lead to that specific map.

 ### Roadmap
 #### V 0.1 - Current Capability